portainer/portainer-docs/docs/v2.0/upgrade/upgrade.md

 Instructions to upgrade from CE to Portainer Business (including Free Trial Accounts) [can be found here.](../updBE/)

-# Portainer Version Upgrade Path
+# Upgrade a Portainer Version

 We have tested and validated Portainer Version Upgrades from 1.24.0 to the latest (2.1.1).
 Although un-tested, it is possible an upgrade path that has not been validated might work.
 You are recommended to test any upgrade path, validated or non-validated on a non critical system before applying it to your active production systems.